A disparaging term for an accountant, or anyone excessively concerned with statistical records or accounts.

 The son of Josephus has been promoted in the quartermaster's department.
 "I suppose," remarked the Gentleman at the Adjacent Desk "I suppose that somebody has to count the beans for Colonel Roosevelt's fighting sons."

-The phrase appears in Australia soon afterwards, either by migration from the USA or by independent coinage.
+The phrase appears in English in Australia soon after the first use in the USA and again this probably ultimately derived from Germany.
 An example is found in The Parliamentary Debates of the Australian House of Representatives, 1928:

 It is not a bean counter's bill.
 There is no attempt to make any savings.

 This insinuation that 'bean counters' were penny-pinching accountants who couldn't see the bigger picture chimes in well with the no-nonsense reputation of Australian politicians.
 The phrase flourished down under during the 1930/40s before becoming commonplace throughout the English-speaking world later in the 20th century.